YutaItoh/HMD-Calibration/README.md

 and to share the evaluation scheme we used for our experiments.

 ## How to use it:
-(Note: More detailed usage to be added, but *"done-is-better-than-perfect"* spirit so far :) )

 Requirements: MATLAB (with Statistics Toolbox)

 At the root directory of this reporisory on your matlab console, just type,